Meet Our Team

 If you ever need to reach Stew for coaching or to see a Superhero movie, do anything football related, or especially to watch a UK basketball game feel free to text or call (he prefers texts).

 Adam and his wife Bethany have been attending BCC since January 2018.
-They live in Xenia with their 3 dogs and 2 cats.
+They just became parents to their son Judah and live in Xenia with their menagerie of dogs and cats.
 Married since October 2016, they have both served in worship ministries their entire lives.
 Bethany and Adam feel blessed being called to BCC.

 Calling Adam a diehard Cleveland Browns fan would be putting it lightly.
 Despite nearly two decades of the team losing, Adam’s enthusiasm has done nothing but grow.
 Adam grew up in Kettering.
 A graduate of Fairmont High School (2003), he earned a Bachelor’s Degree in Organizational Leadership at Wright State University (2007).
 His “day job” (which is actually at night) is with Dayton Power & Light Company working in the emergency services department.
 Adam is also a founding board member of the Greater Dayton Flag Football League, an adult league promoting community service and sportsmanship.
 Adam continues to look for unique ways to serve others while sharing his love, not only of football, but also of Jesus and His people.

-Terri recently accepted a promotion to become our Director of Operations.
+Terri serves as one of our senior staff, as Director of Operations and Resources.
 Terri and Matt are excited about what God is doing through the people here at BCC and in our community.
 They love being a part of a group of people who demonstrate God’s love for others in such real ways.

 Terri received her bachelor’s degree from Wright State University in social work, but has diversified her career path to include starting a lawn and landscape business with her son James.
 When Terri is not working, you can find her either playing with her granddaughter or enjoying some form of outdoor activity, water sports, camping or hiking.